jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 When an @rdf resource is updated, the update condition with the shape description matching the original resource is consulted.
 To prevent links from breaking, we also suppose the optional usage of a forward referencing pattern, preventing links to break in clients that are aware of this.
 So when resource `ex:orininal-name` is moved to `ex:new-name`, there will be a tuple that describes just that: `ex:original-name sgv:moved-to ex:new-name`.
-Servers could also be made aware of this triple, returning a 301 redirect to `ex:new-name`. #todo[create predicate that shows we want this!]
+Servers could also be made aware of this triple, returning a 301 redirect to `ex:new-name`.
 A move procedure works by removing the existing resource and then inserting the resource in the pod using the insert procedure.
 We propose multiple update conditions:
 #inline-enum[